Schedule

 Axel Barlow, Lecturer in Zoology at Bangor University

-• Entirely self taught post-PhD
+• Self taught post-PhD

 • No proper bioinformatics/computer science background